ToolJet/ToolJet/docs/docs/intro.md

 - [Widget Reference](/docs/widgets/table)

 ## Help and Support
 We have extensively documented the features of ToolJet, but in case you are stuck, please feel to mail us: hello@tooljet.io.
+If you are using ToolJet cloud, click on the chat icon at the bottom-left corner for instant help.
 If you have found a bug, please create a GitHub issue for the same.
-Also, feel free to join our [slack community](https://join.slack.com/t/tooljet/shared_invite/zt-r2neyfcw-KD1COL6t2kgVTlTtAV5rtg).
+Also, feel free to join our highly active [slack community](https://join.slack.com/t/tooljet/shared_invite/zt-r2neyfcw-KD1COL6t2kgVTlTtAV5rtg).